qc2nl/qc2/docs/ase/running_qc2_ASEs.rst

 .. note::

-    You do not plan to use qc2-ASE calculators alone, you not need to worry about all the details provided in this section.
+    If you do not plan to use qc2-ASE calculators alone, you do not need to worry about all the details provided in this section.
     When using qc2, most of the qc2-ASE features mentioned below are naturally abstracted within :class:`qc2.data.data.qc2Data`; see :ref:`qc2data_section`.